How to Brew Espresso in a Moka PotCLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 What’s a Moka Pot?

 Making espresso in a Moka Pot is both elegant and efficient in its simplicity.
-The Moka Pot traces its origins back to Italy and functions with the simple sophistication you’d expect from the Europeans.
+The Moka Pot traces its origins back to Italy.
+It functions very simply and is easy operate, and is also a classic and sophisticated style of brewing.
+Not to mention just plain fun to do.

 Using steam pressure to force water through a strainer, the Moka Pot produces a shot of espresso-like coffee.
 The Moka Pot is filled with water in the bottom chamber and finely ground coffee is placed in a strainer just above the water.
 Once placed on heat, steam is created, forcing water through the strainer creating a strong shot of coffee.

 Ready to start making espresso in a Moka Pot?
-Before we begin, here’s what we need:
+The process is pretty straightforward and easy to do, but before we begin, here’s what we need:

 - Coffee Beans